AhmedAminIV/KodeKloud_Terraform/Level 1/38-user-variables/description.md

 # Task: Setup IAM User variables in Terraform

+The Nautilus DevOps team is automating IAM user creation using Terraform for better identity management.

+For this task, create an AWS IAM User using Terraform with the following requirements:
+The IAM User name iamuser_jim should be stored in a variable named KKE_user.

 This folder contains Terraform code to **Setup IAM User variables in Terraform**.

 ## Files